KastnerRG/Read_the_docs/docs/project5.rst

 7) Grading Rubric
 -----------

 **30 points:** Functionally correct design.
-You will get full credit if we be able to build your blocks without any effort.
+You will get full credit if we are able to build your blocks without any effort.
 All four functions must pass their test benches.
-You need to report your throughput.
+You need to report your throughput for each function in your report.

 **60 points:** Pynq Demo.
-You will get full credit for clear audio output, system must operate for at least 1 minute (continuous audio output).
+You will get full credit for clear audio output; system must operate for at least 1 minute (continuous audio output).

 **10 points:** Report.